Decoding Controlled Unclassified Information (CUI): A practical guide

 Controlled Unclassified Information (CUI) is unclassified information that requires safeguarding or dissemination controls to protect against unauthorized disclosure, because of its sensitivity.
 This is a broad definition, encompassing a vast array of data types that, while not classified as secret or top secret, still hold significant value and require protection.
 Think of it as information that, if leaked, could cause harm to individuals, organizations, or national security, albeit not to the same extent as classified information.

 The key difference between CUI and classified information lies in the level of harm potential.
 While classified information, if released, could cause exceptionally grave damage to national security, CUI's potential harm is significant but not as catastrophic.
-However, this doesn't diminish the importance of protecting CUI.
+That said, this doesn't diminish the importance of protecting CUI.
 The potential for financial loss, reputational damage, or compromise of personal information is substantial.

 Key Characteristics of CUI